linode/apl-core/README.md

 When the installer job has finished, copy the URL and the generated password from the bottom of the logs of the job (in the default namespace). and complete the [post-installion steps](https://otomi.io/docs/installation/post-install/).

-After installing Otomi, you can use [Otomi Console](https://otomi.io/docs/console/) to access all integrated applications and use the self-service features to create new Knative services, publicly expose pre-deployed services, create secrets and create Kubernetes Jobs / Cron Jobs.
+After installing `Otomi`, you can use [Otomi Console](https://otomi.io/docs/console/) to access all integrated applications and use the self-service features to create new Knative services, publicly expose pre-deployed services, create secrets and create Kubernetes Jobs / Cron Jobs.

 <p align="center"><img src="https://otomi.io/assets/images/console-apps-eed3320fa1754480a623287e0bbe2365.png" width="100%" align="center" alt="Otomi Console"></p>